zowe/docs-site/docs/getting-started/cli-getting-started.md

 Issue `zowe --help` to display full command help.
 Append `--help` (alias `-h`) to any command to see available command actions and options.

 *Optionally*, you can view the Zowe CLI web help in a browser window.
-For more information, see [Viewing web help](../user-guide/cli-using-displaying-help.md#viewing-web-help).
+For more information, see [Displaying help](../user-guide/cli-using-displaying-help.md).

 All Zowe CLI commands start with `zowe` followed by the name of the [core command group](../user-guide/cli-using-understanding-core-command-groups.md).
 For example, `zowe plugins -h`.
 To interact with the mainframe, type `zowe` followed by a command group, action, and object.
 Use options to specify your connection details such as password and system name.